 The Group offers clients access to an investment platform operating within a life company structure, supported by a wide range of investment services.
-Services include investment administration, creation of blended and white-labelled funds, trigger monitoring, transition management and pension scheme reporting.
+Services include investment administration, creation of blended and white-labelled funds, transition management and pension scheme reporting.
 The platform offers access to a wide range of carefully selected external fund managers.
-The development and introduction of a client portal during the year allows advisors access to their underlying client portfolio unit holdings and valuations.
+The development and introduction of a client portal during the year now enables advisors to access their underlying client portfolio unit holdings and valuations.